4th Light Armored Reconnaissance Battalion: Mission

-Current units

 Organization

 An LAV platoon consists of 4 vehicles usually divided into Alpha section and Bravo section.
 The platoon commander will control one section and also be the vehicle commander (VC) of one of the LAV's and the platoon sergeant will control the other section and serve as a VC as well.

 A crew consists of a driver, usually the least senior 0313 (MOS designation for LAV Crewman), a VC and the gunner.
 The gunner operates the main gun, the M242 Bushmaster chaingun.
 The VC makes target acquisition changes and helps the gunner make adjustments.
 The remaining crew consists of Scouts (0311).
 The LAV can hold four scouts, but under the Table of Organization, there are only three assigned per vehicle.
 There is also one mechanic and one corpsman per platoon.